 Security & privacy

-Your confidence in our website and your internet security is really important to us, so we've put together some advice to help keep you safe when you shop online.
+Your confidence in our website, your privacy and internet security is really important to us, so we've put together some advice to help keep you safe and in control when you shop online.

 We do appreciate that remembering passwords can be tricky, but setting effective and secure passwords on all the sites you use is vital in combating possible fraudulent activity using your personal details.